SergheiMihailov/software-design-vu/docs/assignment3.md

 | **Constraints**  | Our solution is also our constraint sinds a big part of our application is now dependend on this pattern to access information.
 Dependency wise, this is not ideal | * |
 | **Additional remarks**  | * | * |

-Maximum number of words for this section: 2000

 ## Class diagram
 Author(s): `Yael Goede`, `Serghei Mihailov`